RussellMDavis/Diabetes-Uncertainty-Vis-Idea/README.md

 possible values for each point based on the error setting.
 By changing the setting and seeing how the distribution changes, users can get an idea for what their distribution might be when accounting for uncertainty in measurements.

-Technical Achievement
-===

-In addition to having highly interactive designs, I generated 5 different features (date selection, scatter plot, histogram, bar chart, and error slider).
-All of them are coded to proerly interact with the others and have various impacts on at least one but sometimes 2 or 3 other graphical entities.
-Additionally, the visualizations were originally crafted to reflect a real-world problem, which required some careful deliberation about the proper techniques to be applied.

-Design Achievement
-===

-The visualizations were primarily created in order to be viewed and used by an audience with limited visual literacy, with colors, layout, sizing, and overall design chosen accordingly.
-While the features are simple, they were chosen to be understandable, and the design is one that could be feasibly used in a semi-realistic context.

 References
 ===